tomasz-mancewicz/featurevisor-kotlin-multiplatform/README.md

 A complete Kotlin Multiplatform SDK for [Featurevisor](https://featurevisor.com) - feature flags, experiments, and remote config management.

-> **Note**: This is an independent implementation forked and significantly extended from the original [featurevisor-kotlin](https://github.com/featurevisor/featurevisor-kotlin) repository.
-While the original was marked as "work in progress," this implementation provides a fully functional Kotlin Multiplatform solution with comprehensive feature parity.
+> **Note**: This is an independent implementation forked and extended from the original [featurevisor-kotlin](https://github.com/featurevisor/featurevisor-kotlin) repository.
+This implementation provides a fully functional Kotlin Multiplatform solution.

 ## ✨ Features